ibm-cloud-docs/cli/reference/ibmcloud/bx_cli.md

 :   The name, ID, or CRN of the linked trusted IAM profile to be used when obtaining the IAM access token.
 If provided, the `--cr-token` flag, `IBMCLOUD_CR_TOKEN` environment variable, or `--vpc-cri` flag must also be provided or set.
 If authenticating as a VPC VSI compute resource, specifying only a trusted profile CRN or ID is supported.

 -c ACCOUNT_ID
 :   The ID of the target account.
-This option is exclusive with the `--no account` option.
+This option is exclusive with the `--no-account` option.

 --no-account
 :   Forced login without the account.
 This option isn't recommended, and it is exclusive with the `-c` option.